-On March 27, 2016, Dell entered into a definitive agreement with NTT Data International L.L.C. to sell substantially all of Dell Services for cash consideration of approximately \$3.1 billion.
-Accordingly, the results of Dell Services are presented as discontinued operations in our Condensed Consolidated Statements of Income (Loss), and as such, have been excluded from both continuing operations and segment results for all periods presented.
+Discontinued Operations Presentation - The results of Dell Services and DSG are presented as discontinued operations in our Condensed Consolidated Statements of Income (Loss), and as such, have been excluded from both continuing operations and segment results for all periods presented.
 Further, we have reclassified the related assets and liabilities as held for sale in our Condensed Consolidated Statements of Financial Position.
-We anticipate that the transaction will close in the third quarter of Fiscal 2017, subject to the satisfaction of customary closing conditions, including approvals from regulatory authorities.
-See Note 2 of the Notes to the Unaudited Condensed Consolidated Financial Statements for additional information regarding these discontinued operations.
+See Note 2 of the Notes to the Unaudited Condensed Consolidated Financial Statements included in this report for additional information regarding these discontinued operations.